About Us

 • Hebrew language skills are a plus.

-• Teaching credential preferred.
+• Teaching credentials preferred.

-Physical Requirements and Work Environment
+Physical Requirements and Work Environment:

 • Regularly sit, stand, talk, and listen.